lienngo1985/cypress-automation-js-template/README.md

-Certainly!
-Below is an extended version of the README template that includes information about dependencies, configuration, and the additional code for showing images in the Mochawesome report for failed tests:

-markdown
-Copy code
 # E2E Run with Mochawesome HTML Reporters

 This GitHub Actions workflow is designed to run end-to-end tests using Cypress and generate a Mochawesome HTML report.
 It includes steps to run the tests, extract relevant information, and create an HTML report for easy analysis.